'Exercise' The Way You Are 'Designed' To

 4 Things 'Regular People' Can Do Right Away

-1- Buy a pedometer (see our online store).
+1- Use your phone or biometric device.
 Wear it all day, most days.
 Keep track of how many steps you take.
-Build up until you are at or above 10,000 steps per day (on avg.)
+Build up until you are at or above 70,000 steps per week (on avg.)

 2- At least once per week, do something that requires 'most' of your total-body physical strength.
 It could be a sport (football, wrestling, weightlifting, calisthenics, yard work, climbing a tree/rock climbing, moving furniture, etc. Be creative!
 Do what works for you.
 Just make sure that you are truly using most of your strength and most of your body (i.e. arm wrestling does not qualify)